-Effective June 26, 2014, the Internal Services Department, Procurement Management Services Division, determined that the legislation governing the Affirmative Action Plan (AAP) does not require registered and active vendors with Miami-Dade County to submit a written AAP.
+Effective June 26, 2014, the Internal Services Department determined that the legislation governing the Affirmative Action Plan (AAP) does not require registered and active vendors with Miami-Dade County to submit a written AAP.
 Therefore, no paper submittal/renewal is required.

-When submitting the vendor registration application to the Procurement Management Services Division, the vendor affirms their compliance with AAP legislation.
+When submitting the vendor registration application, the vendor affirms their compliance with AAP legislation.
 Refer to Sec.
 2-8.1.5 of Miami-Dade County Code.
 A written AAP may be required should the County receive any complaints of discrimination regarding the vendor.

-The Vendor Assistance Unit, of the Internal Services Department, Procurement Management Division is responsible for processing the Vendor Registration application.
+The Vendor Assistance Unit is responsible for processing the Vendor Registration application.
 You may contact the Vendor Assistance Unit at 305-375-5773 or visit the Vendor Registration website.
 If your need further clarification please contact Nubia Jarquin at 305-375-5637.

 Any firm interested in providing architectural, engineering, landscape architecture, and/or and surveying and mapping professional services to Miami-Dade County, must submit an application for Technical Certification (TC) in the TC Category(s) of work they wish to be certified or re-certified to perform such services.
 Miami-Dade County's Technical Certification Committee reviews and approves firms’ applications to provide professional services for various Technical Certification Categories.

 Note: The Technical Certification Committee has the authority to overturn any approved or denied technical category or application upon receipt of any additional information.